niko-roether/niji/guide/src/custom-modules/lua-api-reference.md

 end
 ```

-## Module `niji.fs`
+## Namespace `niji.fs`

-The module `niji.fs` contains functions for interacting with the file system.
+The namespace `niji.fs` contains functions for interacting with the file system.
 While it is much
 more restrictive than the filesystem api built into lua, it is strongly recommended to use
 `niji.fs` functions over raw lua functions whenever possible, because they have a lot of
 extra safety features, such as automatically checking for conflicts with preexisting files.